Democratic Party of Oregon: Members of Congress

-Of the seven delegates Oregon sends to the United States Congress, six of them are Democrats.
+Democrats control both of Oregon's U.S. Senate seats and 5 out of 6 of Oregon's U.S. House seats.

 U.S. Senate

 Since 2009, Democrats have held both of Oregon's seats in the U.S. Senate:

 U.S. House of Representatives

-Democrats hold four of the six seats Oregon is apportioned in the U.S. House of Representatives following the 2020 Census:
+Democrats hold five of the six seats Oregon is apportioned in the U.S. House of Representatives following the 2020 census:

 Statewide offices

 The Oregon Democratic Party holds all five elected state executive offices.